Claudia

 step "1.
 WonderEcho module on I2C"

-# The WonderEcho carries both mic and speaker on-board and talks to the Pi
+# The WonderEcho is the wake-word frontend and talks to the Pi over I2C bus 1.

 if command -v i2cdetect >/dev/null 2>&1; then